 Eurostar, TGV Thalys, and ICE trains offer fast, cheap transportation from London and England to Christmas markets in Germany such as Cologne, Aachen, and Frankfurt.

-Eurostar trains, combined with TGV Thalys or Inter-City-Express (ICE) trains, are often the fastest and most convenient way to travel from London and England to Christmas markets (Weihnachtsmärkte) in German cities including Aachen, Cologne, and Frankfurt.
+Eurostar trains, combined with TGV Thalys or Inter-City-Express (ICE) trains, are often the fastest and most convenient way to travel from London and England to Christmas markets (Weihnachtsmärkte) in German cities such as Aachen, Cologne, and Frankfurt.
 Although all parts of Germany can easily be reached by train, Cologne with its large Christmas markets is particularly popular with British travelers due to the ease and speed of the train ride from England via Belgium to Germany.
-Cheap tickets and discount deals are often available, especially when traveling over weekends and booking in advance.
-Both Omio and Deutsche Bahn are great sites for booking train tickets.

 By Eurostar Trains from London and England to Christmas Markets in Germany

 For British tourists traveling by train to Christmas markets in Germany, Cologne (Köln) and Aachen (Aix-La-Chapelle) are particularly attractive destinations.
-The actual traveling time to Cologne can be as fast as four hours (but add check-in times for the Eurostar!)
+The actual traveling time to Cologne can be as fast as four hours (but add check-in times for the Eurostar in London and Brussels!)

 Train journeys from England to Germany generally start on the Eurostar train via the Channel Tunnel to Brussels.
 From Brussels Midi, fast TGV Thalys trains run to Aachen and Cologne while German Railways (DB) have sleek Inter-City-Express (ICE) trains running from Brussels Midi to Aachen, Cologne, and on to Frankfurt am Main.

-Traveling times from London to Cologne by Eurostar and ICE trains can be as fast as 3h59.
+Traveling times from London to Cologne by Eurostar and ICE trains can be as fast as 3h59, or half an hour quicker to Aachen.
 London to Brussels takes around two hours on the Eurostar while Brussels to Cologne is just over two hours on a TGV Thalys or DB ICE train.
 Add another hour if on an ICE train to reach Frankfurt am Main.

 Remember the longer check-in times required for the Eurostar in London (and Brussels on the return journey).
-The ICE trains may be boarded up to the departure time.
+The ICE trains may be boarded up to the departure time and in contrast to the Thalys and Eurostar may be used without seat reservations.

 Cologne is a very important railway junction with frequent trains departing from here to all parts of Germany.
 British travelers heading to Munich, Bavaria, and other destinations in the south of Germany can also use routings via Paris and Strasbourg.